 Leslie Kern, PhD

 All my work is informed by a feminist, social justice-oriented worldview.
 I aim to create a space that is 2SLGBTQIAA+ friendly, anti-racist, anti-ableist, and anti-colonial.
-I understand that power structures in academia and beyond affect our work, minds, and bodies in different ways that are often beyond our control.
+I understand that power structures in academia and beyond affect our work, minds, and bodies in different ways that are often outside our control.
 Coaching can’t fix the institution or change systems of power.
 What it can do is help you find greater clarity of purpose and take back the things that are within your control.

 The experience that I bring to academic coaching includes: